Associazione Cultural Jayavidya

 Or at least I think that’s what he said.
 He may have told me I ate too much and needed to get back to the gym.

-After a reverse trip back to Rome with Christiane Nastri (who is now an IVC 2020 speaker!), I returned to London and their nightmare train system.
+After a reverse trip back to Rome with Christiane Nastri, I returned to London and their nightmare train system.
 I missed the last tubes home and had to get a night bus that finally got me to my neighbourhood at around 2:30am.
 I was not impressed.

 Get me back to Perugia!